AMPnet/ampnet-docs/ErrorCodes_V2.md

 AMPnet backend returns error response when errors happen (duh).
 Error response contains:
-* `err_code` - structured in a way that should be easy to read and identify on-the-fly.
+* `err_code` - structured in a way that should be easy to read and identify on-the-fly,
-* `description` - defined in the tables below
+* `description` - defined in the tables below,
 * `message` - generated depending on the problem and provides more information.

 Each error code consists of two parts:
-1. Two digits for error category
+1. Two digits for error category,
-2. Two digits for specific error withing the category
+2. Two digits for specific error withing the category.

 ## Example